 - Dues shall be payable no later than January 1 of each year, for the organization year ending the following September.

 - WCPS does not approve of the exploitation of professional relationships with colleagues, supervisors, students, employees, or research participants, sexually or otherwise.
 WCPS members do not condone or engage in sexual harassment.
 Sexual harassment is defined as deliberate or repeated comments, gestures or physical contacts of a sexual nature that are unwanted by the recipient.

-- When a WCPS member is dismissed not reappointed or suspended from employment by a university, college or other employing institution for the stated reason of coercive sexual harassment, moral turpitude or gross misconduct involving coercive sexual harassment, the WCPS will, on the recommendation of the Sexual Harassment Committee, suspend the member for a period of five years and inform its membership through the Quarterly.
+- When a WCPS member is dismissed, not reappointed, or suspended from employment by a university, college or other employing institution for the stated reason of coercive sexual harassment, moral turpitude or gross misconduct involving coercive sexual harassment, the WCPS will, on the recommendation of the Sexual Harassment Committee, suspend the member for a period of five years and inform its membership through the Newsletter.

 ARTICLE IV.
 OFFICERS

 The Officers of this organization shall be as follows: President, President-Elect, Secretary-Membership Director, and Treasurer.

 The term of office for President, and President-Elect and shall be for one year; the term of office of Treasurer and Secretary-Membership Director shall be for two years; and whenever possible, no person shall serve in the same elective position for more than one term.
 Re-election for one term, however, is permissible.